 In stark contrast to his prints of the late sixties, notably examples from the Black Series, "York Factory" shows a remarkably softer side of Frank Stella.

-This wonderfully understated work, described in the catalog raisonné as made of "confectioner's colors", it is in fact one of the most elaborate and labor-intensive multiples Stella created.
+This wonderfully understated work, described in the catalog raisonné as made of "confectioner's colors", is in fact one of the most elaborate and labor-intensive prints Stella created.